iris1901/CUNA/README.md

 We will generate:

-A new POD5 file that simulates cytosine deamination events (C→U) typically found in ancient DNA, by replacing the signal at selected cytosine sites with uracil signals extracted from RNA, A mixed_list.txt file that includes: the genomic positions where uracils have been inserted (label 1), and a set of real thymine positions found in the original DNA data (label 0), used as unmodified controls.
+- A new POD5 file that simulates cytosine deamination events (C→U) typically found in ancient DNA, by replacing the signal at selected cytosine sites with uracil signals extracted from RNA.
-These outputs are used directly in Step 2.
+- A mixed_list.txt file used in training contains one genomic position per line, with the following format:
+    - `contig`: Chromosome or scaffold name from the reference genome
+    - `position`: 0-based genomic coordinate of the base of interest
+    - `strand`: Either `+` or `-`
+    - `label`: 1 for uracil (deaminated cytosine), 0 for canonical thymine

 ## Step 2: Generate Training Features
-Once we have simulated cytosine deaminations (C→U) and produced the corresponding mixed_list.txt, we extract features from the modified signals using the adapted DeepMod2 script generate_features.py.

-This step generates a dataset of numerical features representing the raw signal and sequence context around each position of interest (both uracils and true thymines).
+Once we have simulated cytosine deaminations (C→U) and produced the corresponding mixed_list.txt, we extract features from the modified signals using the script generate_features.py.
+We will generate features separately for the sample by providing signal POD5 file as --input, BAM file as --bam and a list of positions with modified/unmodified labels as --pos_list and use --threads NUM_THREADS to speed up feature generation.
+In this case, we will use a window size of 10, which means how many bases before and after each base position of interest (from pos_list) to include in feature generation.
 These features will later be used to train a deep learning model capable of distinguishing deaminated C→U sites from natural T bases.

+This structure allows the pipeline to train a binary classifier that distinguishes between truly unmodified thymines and uracils resulting from cytosine damage.

 ```bash
 python ${INPUT_DIR}/CUNA/train_models/generate_features.py \